- You want to get the most visitors to your website;

-Equip your website with a Responsive Design
+1) Equip your website with a Responsive Design

 Responsive Design makes sure that browsing works fluidly across all screen sizes from desktop, laptop, tablet and smartphone.
 This is done by building your website in a manner that presents differently to different screen sizes, so the website visitor has a very positive experience no matter what size screen they are looking at.

-Get HTTPS, setting up a SSL to secure data on your website
+2) Get HTTPS, setting up a SSL to secure data on your website

 Adding the S for “Secure” to your web address will both improve your ranking and avoid warnings such as “this site may not be safe” when visitors arrive.
 Adding the “S” requires a Secure Socket Layer that encrypts data transferring to and from your site from visitors and adds authentication to your website that says it is safe for visitors.

 Need help to set up a Responsive Design or SSL on your website?

 The rise of the mobile-first design approach

 You may now be wondering how did we get here.